vdvcoder/vdvcoder/README.md

 ### Hey there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm Olivier a Laravel developer and bug bounty enthousiast.
+Hey, I'm Olivier, a Laravel developer and bug bounty enthusiast.

-Living in Houthulst, West-Flanders, Belgium. and working at 🐂 Bullet Point bv.
+I love using Laravel for its efficiency and have a knack for finding vulnerabilities in web apps.
+Looking to connect with fellow developers and contribute to open source projects on GitHub.
+Check out my profile and let's connect!

 Always in for a chat!
 Or some ☕️